 Local organizations also host special events like paintball tournaments and art competitions, as both fundraisers and to promote their cause.

 The actual events change from year to year, but a full schedule is usually provided by the Panagbenga organizers.
 Most hotels display the schedules in their lobby.
-You can also visit the Baguio tourism council's website for details.
+You can also visit the official Panagbenga website for details.